-In the Kid Connections lesson, students will create a human chain of children who link arms to show connections in a class discussion.
-Even though most discussions involve multiple connections between ideas, you'll introduce the concept in a simple manner with one idea linking to the next in a straight chain.
+In the Kid Connections lesson, students will create a human chain of children who link show connections in a class discussion.
+Even though most discussions involve mult connections between ideas, you'll introduce the concept in a simple manner linking to the next in a straight chain.